Population properties and multimessenger prospects of neutron star-black hole mergers following GWTC-3: Gravitational-wave-only analysis of NSBH population properties

 with $a_1 = 0.132,\ a_2 = 0.071$, and $m_{\mathrm{TOV}}$ is the maximum mass that can be supported against gravitational collapse for a non-spinning neutron star.
 The breakup spin introduced in the previous section, $\chi_{\mathrm{Kep}}$, can be expressed in terms of the compactness at the TOV mass, $C_{\mathrm{TOV}} = C_{\mathrm{NS}}(m_{\mathrm{TOV}})$, as

 with $\alpha_1 = 0.045,\ \alpha_2 = 1.112$~\citep{Breu:2016ufb, Koliogiannis:2019rvh, Most:2020kyx, Shao:2019ioq}.

-Second, the gravitational mass of a spinning neutron star is higher than the gravitational mass of the NS with the same central density at rest.
-Because the gravitational mass is the quantity that we measure with gravitational waves but the mass-radius relation for each EoS is given in terms of the nonspinning mass and radius, we need a way to map from the gravitational mass of the spinning neutron star to its rest mass.
+The gravitational mass of a spinning neutron star is higher than the gravitational mass of the NS with the same central density at rest, and its equatorial radius is also larger.
+However, \citet{Konstantinou:2022vkr} find that the compactness of a rotating neutron star is the same as the compactness of the non-rotating neutron star with the same central density to within a few percent for astrophysically-realistic values of the compactness up to the breakup spin.
+If we can compute the radius of the non-spinning neutron star with the same central density, this allows us to calculate $C_{\mathrm{NS}} \approx C_{\mathrm{NS, 0}}$.
+Because the gravitational mass is the quantity that we measure with gravitational waves but the mass-radius relation for each EoS is given in terms of the non-spinning mass and radius, we need a way to map from the gravitational mass of the spinning neutron star to its rest mass.
 We assume that the expression in Eq.~\ref{eq:spin} holds for all neutron star masses, such that

-where we use $m_{\mathrm{NS}}$ to indicate the neutron star mass measured with gravitational waves and $m_{\mathrm{NS},0}$ to indicate the rest mass of the object with measured gravitational mass $m_{\mathrm{NS}}$ and spin $\chi_{\mathrm{NS}}$.
-The various neutron star masses that we use in our analysis are summarized in Table~\ref{tab:ns_masses}.
-Finally, the equatorial radius (in terms of which the compactness is generally defined) of a spinning neutron star is larger than the radius of the same object at rest.
-To calculate the radius of the spinning object, we assume that the fitting formula from \cite{Shao:2019ioq} for the maximum radius of a spinning NS analogous to Eq.~\ref{eq:spin} also applies to all radii rather than just the TOV radius,
+where we use $m_{\mathrm{NS}}$ to indicate the neutron star mass measured with gravitational waves and $m_{\mathrm{NS},0}$ to indicate the rest mass of the object with measured gravitational mass $m_{\mathrm{NS}}$ and spin $\chi_{\mathrm{NS}}$.\footnote{We opt to use the approximation in Eq.~\ref{eq:m_nonspinning} rather than the universal relation between the spinning and non-spinning gravitational masses presented in \cite{Konstantinou:2022vkr}, as the latter requires calculating the EoS-dependent moment of inertia to convert between dimensionless spin and angular rotation frequency.} The various neutron star masses that we use in our analysis are summarized in Table~\ref{tab:ns_masses}.